envoy/ibeacon-experiment-report/README.md

 	So our guess, the OS is working fine managing the state of iBeacon regions, however, previous registrations for region monitoring from apps are not persisted or not present after reboot.

-4. Exit region - Doesn't works ❌
+4. Exit region - Doesn't work ❌

 	<table>
 		<tr>